Charlotte Volunteer Fire & Rescue Services, Inc.

-Charlotte Fire Department is comprised of volunteers and one full-time firefighter.
-We respond to emergency calls, motor vehicle accidents and fires of all types, as well as fire and carbon monoxide alarm activations.
+Charlotte Fire is comprised predominantly of volunteers and responds to emergency calls, motor vehicle accidents and fires of all types, as well as fire and carbon monoxide alarm activations.

-Responding to a structural fire, CVFD responds with:
+Responding to a structural fire, CVFRS responds with:

 Engine 2 - 2,000 GPM CAFS, 1250 gallons of water, 30 gallons of Class A foam